aymenhafeez/dotfiles/README.md

-dotfiles for my macOS environment.
+# dotfiles

+Dotfiles for my macOS/Ubuntu dual boot machine.
+I am currently using JWM, though my i3 config files can be found in `.config`.